 At its discretion the institution may provide Public Information in accordance with the provisions of the Act to include: student name, address, telephone number, email address, photograph, date of birth, place of birth, area of study, year in school, enrollment status (graduate, full-time, half-time, less than half time), dates of attendance, degrees received from this institution, dissertation or thesis title, religious affiliation/order, scholarships and honors, most recent previous degree and school, country of citizenship, school/school affiliation.

-Students may withhold Public Information by notifying the GTU Common Registrar or PSR Registrar in writing by the first registration deadline of Fall semester at email@example.com or firstname.lastname@example.org respectively.
-A form for this notification is also available from the Common Registrar.
-Requests for non-disclosure will be honored by the institution for only one academic year; therefore authorization to withhold Public Information must be filed annually in the Common Registrars Office and registrar of school of affiliation.
+Students may withhold Public Information by notifying the PSR Registrar in writing by the first registration deadline of Fall semester at firstname.lastname@example.org.
+A form for this notification is also available from the Registrar.
+Requests for non-disclosure will be honored by the institution for only one academic year; therefore authorization to withhold Public Information must be filed annually in the Registrar’s Office.

 The law provides students with the right to inspect and review information contained in their education records, to challenge the contents of their education records, to have a hearing if the outcome of the challenge is unsatisfactory, and to submit explanatory statements for inclusion in their files if the decisions of the hearing panels are unacceptable.
-The Common Registrar at the Graduate Theological Union has been designated by the institution to coordinate the inspection and review procedures for student education records, which include admissions, personal, academic, and financial and placement records.
-Students wishing to review their education records must make written requests to the head of the appropriate office as listed in the Directory of Student Educational Records, listing the item or items of interest.
+The Registrar at PSR has been designated by the institution to coordinate the inspection and review procedures for student education records, which include admissions, personal, academic, and financial and placement records.
+Students wishing to review their education records must make written requests to PSR Registrar listing the item or items of interest.
 Only records covered by the Act will be made available within forty-five days of the request.
 Students may have copies made of their records with certain exceptions (e.g., a copy of the academic record for which a financial “hold” exists or a transcript of an original or source document which exists elsewhere).
 Official transcripts are available for a charge per copy that may be found on the Tuition and Fees page.
 Student education records do not include records of instructional, administrative, and educational personnel which are the sole possession of the maker and are not accessible or revealed to any individual except a temporary substitute; employment records; or alumni records.